-I currently work at Utrecht University where I am part of the Corporatocracy project.
+I am currently a fixed-term lecturer at Utrecht University where I previously did my PhD and was part of the Corporatocracy project.

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in “Ethics - Economics, Law and Politics” in Bochum.
 You can find my full CV here.